aidinbii/Mozilla_Hackathon_03_12-15/README.md

 # Audio data
 Link to audio files parsed from govori.tv
 https://drive.google.com/open?id=183s3HO1UyNas4BqS0i8D6-ZwDR8ket6-

+# Usage
+These scripts run on Python 3.
+To use the scripts you need to have the following libraries: selenium, BeautifulSoup, requests;
+SentimentIntensityAnalyzer, StanfordCoreNLP, Translator, pandas.

 # The team
 Feruza Asanova, Daniiar Abdiev, Aliya Ismailova and Aidin Biibosunov